TadeoRiganti/personal-website/README.md

 Hello world!

-This will be my first personal website.
+This will be my first [personal website]([url](https://tadeoriganti.github.io/personal-website/)).
+However, as that repository won't be public I'm constructing this repository as a template you can fork and use it as you please.
+Once I finish up polyshing the frontend, I'll create proper documentation and licence, but for now, it is ~~a mess~~ what it is.

 Althought I started this project last year (brutalist site), a few months ago I finished a "Full stack (with Python)" course, and decided to keep practicing everything I learn and more.

-I want to build a something I can both use for work (Freelance services) and show as a live project for my portfolio.
+For this project I want to build a something I can both use for work (Freelance services) and show as a live project for my portfolio.
 Also I can experiment with various features and technologies otherwise wouldn't what to do.

-I choose to develop it with no frameworks, so I can experience firsthand why I should use a framework to begin with.
+I choose to develop it with no frameworks (vainilla), so I can experience firsthand why I should use a framework to begin with.
 So, I challenged myself to build it with a classic front-end stack (CSS, HTML & JS), as little JS as possible, because I'll experiment with Modern CSS.
 I'll keep it deployed in github page, but I'll use my own web domain.
 Once its done I'll build the backend in another repository with flask and host it in 'Python anywhere'.